The site

 Additionally, the second task will revolve around the remains of the boat lifting system some 300 meters away from the first working site.
 This experimental system was in use on the Churprinz mining canal and lifted boats seven meters using a moveable hoist.
 The lift, which is a superb example of technical innovation of its time, operated between 1758 and 1868 and it is one of the oldest of such structures in the world.
 Since it lays now partly filled up by debris and silt, the participants will be tasked with cleaning the area.
 The bulk of the restoration work will be to repair the damaged wall, filling up with mortar the gaps and stabilizing the structure.

-The project is organised by European Heritage Volunteers, in cooperation with the Saxon World Heritage Coordination, the Association for the Mining Region Erzgebirge/Ore Mountains, the World Heritage Association for the Ore MountainMining Region, and the VII.
+The project was organised by European Heritage Volunteers, in cooperation with the Saxon World Heritage Coordination, the Association for the Mining Region Erzgebirge/Ore Mountains, the World Heritage Association for the Ore MountainMining Region, and the VII.
 Lichtloch Association.